miracuse/miracuse.github.io/class_mechanics.md

 * **Provoke:** Incite an enemy to attack you, disregarding others.
 * **Intimidate:** Scare off an enemy, forcing them to retreat or create distance.

-### <span style="color:#953553">Magus</span>
+### <span style="color:#953553">Mage</span>

-Magi can combine their Kits to produce stronger and more complex effects.
+Magescan combine their Kits to produce stronger and more complex effects.
 The user chooses two spirits, describes an effect they want to achieve, and rolls **<span style="color:#953553">Aura</span>** to see how well it goes.
 Using Kits in this fashion is called spellcasting, and causes the user to mark one Mental box.

 | Spell           | Description                                                                                           |
 | --------------- | ----------------------------------------------------------------------------------------------------- |